 And if the temperatures aren’t too unbearable, walking the sculpture’s full kilometer is a must.

-Serra’s fear about lack of visitors was clearly unfounded if the amount of graffiti scrawled on the metal plates is anything to go by.
-Though hardly an enhancement, it’s now part of the artwork.
+Serra’s fear about lack of visitors was clearly unfounded if the amount of graffiti scrawled on the metal plates over the years is anything to go by.
+Though hardly an enhancement, it’s become part of the artwork.

-Some of the graffiti merely declares “I was here,” but others are outlets for artistic debate or national pride – with some of the more recent homegrown Qatari additions voicing defiance in the face of regional sanctions.
+Back during a CNN visit in 2014, some of the graffiti merely declared “I was here,” but others are outlets for artistic debate or national pride – with some of the more recent homegrown Qatari additions voicing defiance in the face of regional sanctions.

-Perhaps unsurprisingly, the highest graffiti on one of the plates is apparently the work of visitors from the Himalayan kingdom of Nepal.
+Perhaps unsurprisingly, the highest graffiti on one of the plates was apparently the work of visitors from the Himalayan kingdom of Nepal.

 While there’s plenty to take in at “East-West/West-East,” the artwork isn’t the only attraction the Zekreet Peninsula has to offer.